John McColl (British Army officer): Army career

 Educated at Culford School in Suffolk, England, McColl was commissioned as a second lieutenant in the Royal Anglian Regiment in 1973 and promoted to lieutenant on 8 September 1974.
 He was promoted to captain on 8 March 1979 and to major on 30 September 1984.
 In 1989, he became a squadron commander in the 3rd Royal Tank Regiment, was promoted to lieutenant colonel on 30 June 1990, and to acting colonel shortly after.
 He was promoted to colonel on 30 June 1995 and to brigadier on 31 December 1996 (seniority 30 June).
 He held a variety of commands and military posts before commanding 1st Mechanised Brigade in 1997.
 In 1999, he became Assistant Chief of Staff at Land Command and in 2000, he was given command of 3rd (UK) Mechanised Division.
 In 2001, he was appointed the first leader of the International Security Assistance Force in Afghanistan.

 In 2003, he became Commandant of the Joint Services Command and Staff College.
 He was deployed as Senior British Military Representative and Deputy Commanding General, Multinational Force, Iraq in March 2004 and at the end of that year he became Commander of Regional Forces at Land Command.
 He became Deputy Supreme Allied Commander Europe (DSACEUR) in the rank of general in October 2007, and was appointed Knight Commander of the Order of the Bath (KCB) in the 2008 New Year Honours.

-Mccoll was the preferred choice of Afghanistan for the role of U.N. super envoy after they rejected Paddy Ashdown.
-However, on 7 March 2008, Norwegian diplomat Kai Eide was appointed as the UN representative for Afghanistan.
-He retired as DSACEUR in March 2011.
+McColl was the preferred choice of Afghanistan for the role of UN Special Envoy after Paddy Ashdown withdrew.
+However, on 7 March 2008, Norwegian diplomat Kai Eide was appointed as the UN Special Representative for Afghanistan.
+McColl retired as DSACEUR in March 2011.